How Open Source GIS Tools Help Curb Converter Processes

 Developing Geoprocessing Services

 To enable every team member at CurbIQ to generate the data as required, QGIS Python API helped developers create several processing tools based on inputs we saw and municipality needs.
 To make sure the map interactions are smooth, we have employed the QGIS Python API to develop REST APIs so that the resource intensive geometry algorithms can be off-loaded back to the server in the form of asynchronous tasks.
 Results can then be displayed in the WebMap whenever the backend processes are ready with the results.
 This has saved the CurbIQ team an immense amount of time and resources to focus on clients and generate quality data.

 CurbIQ and Open Source Applications

 Overall, open source OSM data and QGIS are fantastic with their flexibility in development, support from the respective communities, and their performance in handling millions of records during processing.
-Curbside data generation is a complex job, however, OSM data and the QGIS application make developers’ lives much easier at CurbIQ.
+Curb space data generation is a complex job, however, OSM data and the QGIS application make developers’ lives much easier at CurbIQ.
 It helps us develop processing tools and methods which create accurate, complete curbside inventories for our CurbIQ platform.

 Please feel free to reach out if you have any questions on open source software or want to take advantage of these processes.

 Regardless of whether a city has too little or too much data, there is always an option to produce a digital curb inventory to improve curbside management and urban development.

 A Digital Approach to Parking